 Named by Lieutenant-Governor John Graves Simcoe after a town in his native England, Wainfleet first appeared on a map of Upper Canada in 1798.
 It was strictly an agricultural area for new settlers to farm oat, wheat and dairy in its early days.
 While it is still a farming community today, Wainfleet has evolved into so much more.
 Having a unique appeal all its own, the township and its name have become synonymous with cottage country.
 If visitors aren’t seeking refuge near the water, they’re usually taking to the skies to freefall from 14,000 feet.
 Now, there’s something to cross off the bucket list.

-Boasting two top-rated beaches and a pair of stunning spots at the Chippawa Creek and Long Beach conservation areas, Wainfleet is a haven for any beach lover.
+Boasting two top-rated beaches and a pair of stunning spots at the Morgan’s Point and Long Beach Conservation Areas, Wainfleet is a haven for any beach lover.
 Look to extend your stay overnight by gathering some supplies and pitching a tent close to the shores of Lake Erie.
 For those happiest with a solid roof over head, rent a charming cottage for the week.

 Head out in the afternoons to spot exposed animal and plant fossils from the Paleozoic Era at the Wainfleet Wetlands.
 Otherwise, celebrate the rural lifestyle by rediscovering a traditional society that’s still preserving its heritage and growing organically.
 Anyone with interests in genuine country experiences is sure to win over the locals.